OpenDSA/OpenDSA/RST/source/Development/Huffman.rst

 For example, the various letters in an English language document have greatly different frequencies of use.

-Figure <ODSAref "Freq" /> shows the relative frequencies of the letters of the alphabet.
+Table :num:`#Freq` shows the relative frequencies of the letters of the alphabet.
 From this table we can see that the letter 'E' appears about 60 times more often than the letter 'Z'.
 In normal ASCII, the words "DEED" and "MUCK" require the same amount of space